-How to use remarketing to make more money dropshipping on Shopify
+So you want to make more money from your dropshipping Shopify store?

-The 4 things you need to understand if you want to make more money dropshipping ...
+4 things to know to make more money dropshipping

 Traffic, conversions, average order value and margin.

 If this sounds too technical, don’t worry.
 You’ll already be doing things related to each of these factors, even if some of the terminology is new to you.
 Let’s quickly define what they are:

 - Traffic refers to the volume of visitors to your ecommerce store or pages you have on platforms like Amazon and ebay.

 - Conversions means the number of these visitors who go on to make a purchase.